fkorotkov/client/README.md

 * Fixed OS X Discord RP bug
 * Removed playtime addon
 * Disabled tray icon
+* Removed background selection as it was problematic

 This fork is maintained by [RDIL](https://rdil.rocks)